AlbertAnthonyArrieta/AlbertAnthonyArrieta/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hey!
 My name is Albert and I'm a Web Developer, from Calgary, Alberta, Canada.</h2>

 ###